HugoMatilla/Effective-JAVA-Summary/README.md

 		return PRIVATE_VALUES.clone;
 	}
 ```
-##14 In public classes, use accessot methods, not public fields
+##14 In public classes, use accessor methods, not public fields

 Degenerate classes should not be public